Prophets/moelleux/README.md

 yarn run build
 ```

 This will compile revisioned and compressed files to `./build`.
+This will also upload all assets (images) to a destination on the cdn defined in the env file.

 ## Configuration
 Directory and top level settings are convienently exposed in `gulpfile.js/config.json`.
 Use this file to update paths to match the directory structure of your project, and to adjust task options.